Soil health: Aspects

-Soil Health has partly if not largely replaced the expression "Soil Quality" that was extant in the 1990s.
-The primary difference between the two expressions is that soil quality was focused on individual traits within a functional group, as in "quality of soil for maize production" or "quality of soil for roadbed preparation" and so on.
-The addition of the word "health" shifted the perception to be integrative, holistic and systematic.
+The phrase "soil health" has largely replaced the older "soil quality".
+The primary difference between the two expressions is that soil quality was focused on the ability of the soil serve a particular purpose, as in "quality of soil for maize production" or "quality of soil for roadbed preparation" and so on.
+The word "health" shifted the perception to be an integrative, holistic, and systematic view of the soil's ability to function as a self-sustaining system.
 The two expressions still overlap considerably.
-Soil Health as an expression derives from organic or "biological farming" movements in Europe, however, well before soil quality was first applied as a discipline around 1990.
+Soil health as an expression derives from organic or "biological farming" movements in Europe, however, well before soil quality was first applied as a discipline around 1990.
 In 1978, Swiss soil biologist Dr Otto Buess wrote an essay "The Health of Soil and Plants" which largely defines the field even today.

-The underlying principle in the use of the term “soil health” is that soil is not just an inert, lifeless growing medium, which modern intensive farming tends to represent, rather it is a living, dynamic and ever-so-subtly changing whole environment.
+The underlying principle in the use of the term "soil health" is that soil is not just an inert, lifeless growing medium, which modern intensive farming tends to represent, rather it is a living, dynamic and ever-so-subtly changing whole environment.
 It turns out that soils highly fertile from the point of view of crop productivity are also lively from a biological point of view.
 It is now commonly recognized that soil microbial biomass is large: in temperate grassland soil the bacterial and fungal biomass have been documented to be 1–2 t/hectare and 2–5 t/ha, respectively.

 Some microbiologists now believe that 80% of soil nutrient functions are essentially controlled by microbes.

 Using the human health analogy, a healthy soil can be categorized as one: